Code-Institute-Submissions/east-africa-safari/README.md

 4. If you want to Clone the files into a Git repository, copy the URL open [gitbash](https://git-scm.com/downloads).
 5. Type git clone, and then paste the URL you copied in Step 3.
 6. Press Enter.
 Your local clone will be created.

+# Credits

+## Code
+* I modified Code from [here](https://www.youtube.com/watch?v=v6-4wh_o9iM) to come up with tabs for top destinations section.
+* I refferenced code from a repository by code institute student for the map markers to display.
+* My Mentor helped fix an error with my EmailJS script code, at SendEmail.js I had written 'my_feedback: contactForm.feedback.value', instead of 'my_feedback: contactForm.message.value,'

+## Content
+* Content for this site was sourced from the internet.

+## Images
+* All images were sourced from [Pexels](https://www.pexels.com/) and [Unsplash](https://www.unsplash.com/)

+## Acknowledgement
+* I sincerely wish to thank the following for their extraordinary support and patience all together that helped me manage througout the project.
+   * __My Mentor__:The guidance and support of my mentor Akshat Garg.
+    * __Code Institute Community__: Studentcare and Tutors for the support and understanding that I cannot explain, extra-ordinarily amazing support, second to none from code institute as a whole which went along way to help me finish my project.
+       .